ailgup/Recordify/README.md

 #### Issues with Drag and Drop
 - Check if you can drag and drop Spotify songs into a Word document, if so then the issue is Recordify
 - We have found that installing python 3.5 x64 and [wxPython Pheonix](https://wxpython.org/Phoenix/snapshot-builds/) should solve your issues

-#### Issues with AdBlockers
-- If you are running Xeroday's EXBlocker, we have found that this makes Spotify unable to talk to Recordify, you will need to remove EXBlocker and reinstall Spotify.

 #### Where's the source code man???
 - This project is currently closed source :frowning: but we are working once it is at a stable place the plan is to make it open source.